jowagner/tbev-prediction/README.md

 The script `uuparser-tbemb-create-virtualenv.sh` creates a `virtualenv` Python environment for running this parser.
 A list of Python dependencies can be found in it.

-TODO: The list seems to be bigger than needed.
+TODO: The list of Python packages seems to be bigger than needed.
 From memory, uuparser-tbemb only needs `numpy`, `dynet` and `cython`.

 ### ELMoForManyLangs

+To replicate all
-To replicate development results of the paper, ELMo-derived sentence representation are needed.
+development results of the paper, ELMo-derived sentence representation are needed.
 For the winning model, this dependency can be skipped.